ScottiBR/venturus-user-control/README.md

 ## Project

-This it's a demo project build with React, Redux and SASS.
+This it's a demo project build with React, Redux, Saga, SASS and Jest.
 This project contains a basic CRUD for users, using a form to create new users, and a table to display the users.

+See the preview in [https://scottibr.github.io/venturus-user-control/](https://scottibr.github.io/venturus-user-control/);

+### Routes

+/users table of users;
+/users/new a form to registre new users.

 ## how to run the application